Beko and the tech of Turkish coffee.

 The technology needed to mimic tradition.

-The 120-volt version of the Beko is not much more expensive than some Keurigs and substantially smaller.
+The 120-volt version of the Beko is small and not much more expensive than the high-end Keurigs.
 The plastic pot is somewhat of a technological wonder itself with its thermal bottom.
 There are no pods or filters involved here.
-You add the water, coffee, sugar and spice to the pot.
-It holds 7oz of water, enough for three 2oz cups of Turkish.
+You add the water, turkish-ground coffee, sugar and spice to the pot.
+It holds 7oz of water, enough for three, two-ounce cups of Turkish.
 When you press the start button, the Beko lifts and seals the pot, brings it to a near-boil, slightly cools, repeats the process a few times, froths the coffee and beeps three times to let you know it’s done.
-The process takes about 3.5 minutes, but varies depending if you fix one, two or three cups.
+The process takes less than four minutes.
 It’s best to let it sit for a minute for the grounds to settle a little more (you’ll hear a subsequent single beep) but you can pour and drink immediately after it plays the riff from Bo Diddley’s/Muddy Waters’ “I’m a Man/Mannish Boy”.
 (Actually I’m not kidding.)

 So…how’s the coffee?